TimoHoo/ol-nuxt-app/README.md

-# Single page app for vector tiles from National Land Survey NLS of Finland
+# Single page app for vector tiles from NLS of Finland
 ## Timo Hoon OpenLayers vektorikarttoja

 This is a repository for source files and web page of topographic vector tile map of Finland.